Fed's credit operation launched, but job already done

 After recording decade highs in March, credit spreads - the premium investors demand to hold riskier corporate bonds over safer Treasuries - have narrowed in both high-yield and investment-grade issues, as measured by the ICE/BofA indexes tracking those markets.
 While those spreads have not returned to pre-pandemic levels, investors argue that the Fed does not need to up its intervention.

 "If they buy aggressively right now they would no longer merely be guarding liquidity but rather chasing spreads tighter.
-That's beyond what their mandate should be," said Tom Graff, head of fixed income at Brown Advisory.
+That's beyond what their mandate should be," Graff said.

 Significant bond buying, particularly in the riskiest corners of the market also runs the risk of creating so-called corporate zombies - deeply indebted companies with dysfunctional business models that in a normal market would default.